teliportme/remixvr/Readme.md

 `script.js` contains the code that creates the VR experience.
 It also contains the code to initialize **Enter VR** button when WebVR is ready.
 It also contains function to create the WebGL renderer using `three.js` and also sets up the scene for the VR experience.

 Template authors can write additional code to add custom logic on what to display on the scene.

+## How to use

+Open terminal on your computer and run the following.

+1. Clone the repo to your machine by running `git clone https://github.com/teliportme/remixVR.git remixVR`.
+2. Install [`node.js`](https://nodejs.org/) if you haven't done so already.
+3. Run `npm install -g serve`.
+4. Go inside the folder by running `cd remixVR`.
+5. Run `serve .`
+6. The application will be visible at `http://localhost:5000`.